jugshaurya/showcase/mdx-blogs/cpp.md

 	// Note: cout<<(address of char array a) -> prints value till found '\0'.
 	// Note: cout<<(address of int array a) -> prints address.. char name[] = {'s', 'h', 'a', 'u', 'r', 'y', 'a'}
-	cout<<name; // will print name array complete. // may be a problem so always put null character if declaring this way. char name[] = {'s', 'h', 'a', 'u', 'r', 'y', 'a', '\0'};
-	cout<<name; // more predictable or else do like char name[] ="shaurya" // complier will automatically add '\0'
+	cout<<name; // will print name array complete. // may have a problem, so always put null character if declaring this way. char name[] = {'s', 'h', 'a', 'u', 'r', 'y', 'a', '\0'}; // recommended cout<<name; // more predictable or else do like char name[] ="shaurya" // complier will automatically add '\0'